CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Document status: ⚠️  DRAFT

 > [!CAUTION]
-> What you see here is a DRAFT of the Supply Chain SBOM roles & responsibilities overview, by the CPAN Security Group (CPANSec).
+> What you see here is a DRAFT of the Supply-chain SBOM roles & responsibilities overview, by the CPAN Security Group (CPANSec).
 > As long as this document is in DRAFT, all of the points and ideas below are _suggestions_, and open to revision, deletion or amending – by you!
 >
 > - Contribute on Github: [https://github.com/CPAN-Security/security.metacpan.org/tree/supplychain-sbom/docs/supplychain-sbom.md](https://github.com/CPAN-Security/security.metacpan.org/tree/supplychain-sbom/docs/supplychain-sbom.md)